tildeclub/site/wiki/source/cli-for-beginners.md

 ### Logging In, with `ssh`

-Recall from the How-Do-I-Connect section above that you can use a SSH client to log into tilde.club.
-Once you're logged in, you can use the command line SSH client to log into any other shell server; in the example below, let's say you want to log into tilde.town from tilde.club.
+Recall from the How-Do-I-Connect section above that you can use a SSH client to log into Tilde.club.
+Once you're logged in, you can use the command line SSH client to log into any other shell server; in the example below, let's say you want to log into tilde.town from Tilde.club.

-Skipping some specifics for now, you can log into tilde.town from a tilde.club shell by using SSH as follows:
+Skipping some specifics for now, you can log into tilde.town from a Tilde.club shell by using SSH as follows:

 > `ssh username@tilde.club`

 Some shell servers allow you to log in with nothing more than a username and password.
-But increasingly, many servers (like both tilde.club and tilde.town) require you to use ssh keys.
+But increasingly, many servers (like both Tilde.club and tilde.town) require you to use ssh keys.
 To learn more about ssh keys, again, see our [SSH page](/wiki/ssh.html).